siliang-j-1225/deployment-test-sample/README.md

 git submodule add https://github.com/bats-core/bats-assert.git submodules/bats-assert
 ```

+### Why *bats-core*?
+We choose *bats-core* for the following reasons:
+- It's simple and familiar for developers.
+- It's flexibable.
+- Enable parallel execution.
+- TAP Compliance.

 ### Running the Sample
 Copy **.env.sh** to **dev.env.sh**.
 You don't need to change anything in this file, as the `MOCKING` is set to `1` and test cases will always return `0` (success) in this mode.